 Income includes all monetary amounts that are received by all members of the applicant family and participant household.
 Annual income is defined as the gross amount of income anticipated to be received during the future 12-month period after certification or recertification.
 The amount of annual income is used to determine whether or not applicants are within the applicable income limits.
 Gross income is the amount of income prior to any allowable expenses or deductions.
-Adjusted income is defined as the annual income minus any allowable expenses and deductions and cannot be more than 60 days old at the time of admission to the Program. -Annual income includes, with respect to the family: Annual income includes all amounts received from:
+Adjusted income is defined as the annual income minus any allowable expenses and deductions and cannot be more than 60 days old at the time of admission to the Program.
+Annual income includes, with respect to the family:

-- All amounts received from all sources by each member of the family who is 18 years of age or older or is the head of household or spouse of the head of household, plus unearned income by or on behalf of each dependent who is under 18 years of age. - 2.
+- 1. All amounts received from all sources by each member of the family who is 18 years of age or older or is the head of household or spouse of the head of household, plus unearned income by or on behalf of each dependent who is under 18 years of age. - 2.
 Imputed returns on the net family asset based on the current passbook savings rate, for net family assets which exceed the HUD determined threshold.
-Imputed returns are only calculated when the actual returns from a given asset cannot be calculated. - 1.
-Wages, salaries, overtime pay, commissions fees, tips and bonuses. - 2.
-The net income from the operation of a business or profession. - 3.
-Interest, dividends, and other net income of any kind from real or personal property. - 4.
-The full amount of periodic amounts received from Social Security, Temporary Aid to Needy Families (TANF), Unemployment Insurance benefits, annuities insurance policies, retirement funds, pensions, disability or death benefits, and other similar types of periodic payments.
+Imputed returns are only calculated when the actual returns from a given asset cannot be calculated,